moechofe/lowresrmx/asset.dev/manual.md

 ### Commands

-LowResRMX provide a bunch of built-in commands to manipulate the fantasy device hardware such as the graphic or sound.
+Retro Game Creator provide a bunch of built-in commands to manipulate the fantasy device hardware such as the graphic or sound.
 You'll find them by consulting the [list of API instructions](#api-instructions).

 To execute a command, use it's identifier followed by a list of coma-separated arguments or other reserved keywords.
 The exact syntax depends on the command.